Guidance

 British naturalisation and registration certificates

-This section tells HM Passport Office staff about naturalisation and registration certificates issued by the UK Visa and Immigration (UKVI) service, how to check details shown on the certificate are genuine and case note certificate details.
+This section tells HM Passport Office staff about naturalisation and registration certificates issued by the United Kingdom Visa and Immigration service, how to check details shown on the certificate are genuine and case note certificate details.

 Naturalisation and registration are legal processes by which an adult or a child with no automatic claim to British nationality can become a British national and obtain the same rights and privileges as someone who was born a British national.

-Customers who get British nationality by naturalisation must attend a citizenship ceremony (unless they are exempt).
-Those people who register are not required to attend a ceremony.
-When a person becomes a British national by registration or naturalisation, UKVI issue them with a nationality certificate.
+Customers who get British nationality by naturalisation or registration must attend a citizenship ceremony (unless they are exempt).
+When a person becomes a British national by registration or naturalisation UK Visa & Immigration service (UKVI) issue them with a nationality certificate.

 A person is officially naturalised or registered from the date entered on their British nationality certificate.
 Their certificate shows the customer’s: